drhsqlite/fossil-mirror/www/admin-v-setup.md

-    Shunned page to Admin users rather than reserve it to Setup users because one of the primary purposes of [the Fossil shunning system](./shunning.wiki) is to clean up after a spammer, and that's exactly the sort of adminstrivia we wish to delegate to Admin users.
+    Shunned page to Admin users rather than reserve it to Setup users because one of the primary purposes of [the Fossil shunning system](./shunning.wiki) is to clean up after a spammer, and that's exactly the sort of administrivia we wish to delegate to Admin users.

     Coupled with the Rebuild button on the same page, an Admin user has the power to delete the repository's entire